Exhibits

 Obadjiwan–Fort Témiscamingue National Historic Site

-Make the most of your visit to Obadjiwan–Fort Témiscamingue National Historic Site by visiting the permanent and temporary exhibitions.
+Make the most of your visit to Obadjiwan–Fort Témiscamingue National Historic Site by visiting the permanent and temporary exhibits.

-A Parks Canada guide welcomes a visitor to the permanente exhibition.
+A Parks Canada guide welcomes a visitor to the permanent exhibit.
 Obadjiwan exibition

 Location: visitor and interpretation center

-Accessibility: The exhibition is located on the first floor of the visitor and interpretation centre.
+Accessibility: The exhibit is located on the first floor of the visitor and interpretation centre.
 The main entrance is accessible, with no external threshold and automatic door opener.

 The memory of time piece of art The memory of time by Karl Chevrier and Christian Paquette